Those who earn a degree in special education build the skills they need to address the individual needs of their students.

 The education specialist degree (Ed.S.) in special education administration is ideal for special education teachers on an administration path who have already earned a master's in special education or a related field and who want an advanced degree without the the extended commitment and formal examination of the doctoral program.
 It is an intensive, cohesive program of professional development requiring an academic-specific specialty area and 30 credits beyond the master's.

 UMass undergraduate students can earn a bachelor’s degree in special education and a teaching license for pre-K through 8 or grades 5 through 12.
 Our B.A. students complete a primary major in education with a concentration in special education as well as a secondary major of their choice.
-Students apply by February of their sophomore or junior year.
+Students apply in the fall of their sophomore or junior year.
 (Those who apply as juniors will need an additional year to finish.)
 Applicants complete prerequisite courses in math, child development, and special education, and must earn passing scores on the communication and literacy portion of the Massachusetts Test for Educator Licensure (MTEL).